mayur1377/mayur1377/README.md

 ### <div align="center"><h1>HI I'M MAYURESH ! 👋😎<h1>
 A 2ND YEAR ENGINEERING STUDENT PURSUING MY DEGREE IN INFORMATION SCIENCE AND ENGINEERING FROM INDIA ♥ .
-I AM A COMPETETIVE PROGRAMMER AND A FULL-STACK WEB DEVELOPER AND AN OVERALL TECH ENTHUSIAST .
+I AM A COMPETETIVE PROGRAMMER AND A FULL-STACK WEB DEVELOPER(sort of??)
+AND AN OVERALL TECH ENTHUSIAST .
+WEB2.0->WEB3.0
 </div>

 <div styles="text-align :centre ; position: relative;" >

-- 🔭 I’m currently getting into the world of blockchain and web3
+- 🔭 I’m currently learning SOLIDITY , HARDHAT and more of JAVASCRIPT

 - ❓ Ask me about anything related to DSA!

 - ⚡ Fun fact: I'm in a cool band 🎸

 </div>
 <br/>